Home Compare EHC vs RACE.MI

 Encompass Health vs Ferrari N.V.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Encompass Health carrying a narrow edge on profitability.
+Encompass Health holds the cleaner structural position, with the lead spread across profitability and valuation.
 Ferrari still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (EHC: Russell 1000, RACE.MI: STOXX 600).